Why Choose Co-op?

-- Network within organizations, make contact with potential employers and supervisors
+- Network within organizations and make contact with potential employers and supervisors.

-- Improve job search and professionalism skills including writing resumes & cover letters, handling job interviews, interacting with co-workers and employers and more!
+- Improve job search and professionalism skills including writing resumes and cover letters, handling job interviews, interacting with co-workers and employers, communications and more.